-In terms of species and genetic diversity, a number of international studies have shown that the population size and geographic range of most of the world's native species are declining.^{xxiii} Over the past few hundred years, species extinction rates due to human-related impacts increased by as much as 1000 times compared to the rates that occurred throughout Earth's history.^{xxiv} In BC, approximately 1400 of the more than 4000 plant and animals species recorded in the province have been either red- or blue-listed by the BC Conservation Data Centre.
-Of these species, more than 200 are recognized by the federal Committee on the Status of Endangered Wildlife in Canada as being either endangered, threatened, or of special concern.^{xxv} The continued existence of some of these species in BC is uncertain, especially where their population numbers have dropped to very low levels.
-For example, the entire population of the Yellow-breasted Chat in BC consisted of just under 200 breeding pairs in 2009, owing in part to continued loss of its riparian nesting habitat.^{xxvi} While some native species may be uncommon, threatened, or endangered, they can be key components of healthy ecosystems.
+In terms of species and genetic diversity, a number of studies have shown that the population size and geographic range of most of the world's native species are declining.^{xxiv} Over the past few hundred years, species extinction rates due to human-related impacts increased by as much as 1000 times compared to the rates that occurred throughout Earth's history.^{xxv} In BC, approximately 1,600 of the more than 4000 plant and animals species recorded in the province have been either red or blue-listed by the BC Conservation Data Centre in 2018.
+This includes 431 animal species and 1196 plant species.
+Of these species, more than 200 are recognized by the federal Committee on the Status of Endangered Wildlife in Canada as being either endangered, threatened, of special concern, or extirpated.^{xxvi} The continued existence of some of these species in BC is uncertain, especially where their population numbers have dropped to very low levels.
+For example, the entire population of the Yellow-breasted Chat in BC was estimated at 170 breeding pairs in 2014 owing in part to development, roadside vegetation removal, and livestock grazing.^{xxvii} While some native species may be uncommon, threatened, or endangered, they can be key components of healthy ecosystems.
 They are called "keystone" or indicator species.
 A keystone species has a disproportionate effect on its environment relative to its abundance.